 1. Cook from scratch

-Cooking at home rather than eating at a restaurant or fast-food outlet is the single most effective way to control the levels of added sugar in your diet.
+Cooking at home rather than eating at a restaurant or fast food outlet is the single most effective way to control the levels of added sugar in your diet.
 It seems obvious that cakes and pastries contain the sweet stuff, but did you know that many processed and packaged foods also contain hidden sugar, including supposedly savoury items?
 Try making your own pasta sauces and dressings, and opt for homemade salad bowls or soups rather than buying ready-made options.
-There's lots more recipes like this lamb dopiaza in our Healthy Diet Plan.
+Why not forget the takeaway this weekend and try our homemade lamb dopiaza?

 2. Opt for naturally sweet fruit and vegetables